Paul Pisasale: Criminal convictions

 Pisasale was convicted of two counts of extortion on 24 July 2019 where he was found to have impersonated a private investigator as part of a plot to unlawfully obtain $10,000 from another individual.
 His appeal against those convictions was dismissed in March 2020.

 Pisasale later pleaded guilty to a range of additional charges including perjury, fraud, corruption, and sexual assault.
 His criminal behaviour was described as "systematic corruption and failings" whereby Pisasale "exploited and manipulated" his position in the Council including the commission of sexual assault offences within his former official chambers.

 Pisasale was initially sentenced to two years in jail to be suspended after 12 months for his extortion offences, and commenced his sentences at the Wolston Correctional Centre, where he was admitted to hospital from an exercise-related injury within days of his incarceration.
-He was sentenced to an additional seven and a half years in jail for the crimes he admitted in 2020, and will be eligible for parole in October 2022.
+He was sentenced to an additional seven and a half years in jail for the crimes he admitted in 2020, and was eligible for parole from October 2022.
+Pisasale was released from prison on parole as of December 2022.

 Honors and other awards

 In 2010, Pisasale was awarded the title of "Queensland Local Hero" by the National Australia Day Council.

+This award has been withdrawn as of June 2025 due to recognition of his corrupt and dishonest conduct as supported by the findings of the court and his subsequent jail time.